 The scope and timeline of exhibitions varies with the needs and resources of the host department.
 Previous shows have included extended displays of student-designed furniture, short-term one-artist openings, semester-long curatorial projects, and one-night dance performances.
 The gallery features LED track lighting, freestanding partitions (adjustable for long-term exhibits), and a security system.
 If you are interested in exhibiting in the WJB Gallery, see the Floorplan and Gallery Guidelines.

 School of Art & Design faculty and TAs may submit exhibition proposals for review by a gallery committee of representatives from each department and the Museum of Fine Arts.
 To check the upcoming timelime and suggest an exhibit, contact your department representative on the gallery committee.
-Once you are ready to formally propose an exhibit, download and fill in the Proposal Form and submit it to your department representative.
+Once you are ready to formally propose an exhibit, please submit through our online Proposal Form.

 |Jean Hudson, Committee Chair (Art History)